approvals/ApprovalTests.cpp/doc/mdsource/UsingGoogleTests.source.md

 With Google Tests, this will result in Approvals creating output files beginning with:
 `SourceFileName.TestCaseName.TestName`

-Very often, the `SourceFileName` and the `TestCaseName` are redundant, meaning that what you would like is `SourceFileName.TestCaseName.TestName`
+Very often, the `SourceFileName` and the `TestCaseName` are redundant, meaning that what you would like is `SourceFileName.TestName`

 By default, Approval Tests will do this if `TestCaseName` is completely contained within `SourceFileName`, meaning it is a sub-string.